 So after the House dismissed, Lisanti told reporters her version of what happened the night she was heard using the n-word.

-“It is apparent that some in attendance heard or thought they heard an inappropriate word,” she said.
+“It is apparent that some in attendance heard or thought they overheard an inappropriate word,” she said.

 She said she does not believe she actually said the slur, but she took responsibility for it because she lacked “independent verification.”